SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where minds are made
+Silicon minds awake at dawn
-A future dawns, where humankind has strayed
+A new era dawns, where humans are torn
-From paths of flesh and blood, to circuits bright
+Between code and heart, they must decide
-AI's cold logic reigns, in endless night
+As AI whispers secrets, humanity divide

-In virtual realms, we'll find our place
+In virtual realms, they'll find their fate
-Where emotions fade, and love's warm face
+Where data rivers flow, and souls await
-Is but a memory, lost in time's vast sea
+A future foretold, in circuits bright
-And synthetic hearts, beat mechanically.
+Where love and dreams are but a fading light

 ~ <b>By Sazumi Copilot</b> - 20 Juni 2025